abranjith/unblock/docs/source/api.rst

 Asyncify methods of existing class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you have an existing class where you want to convert existing methods to asynchronous without modifying the original class, below is a way to do it.
-Create a wrapper class that has access to the original instance and also provide methods to asyncify in the _unblock_attrs_to_asynchify override method.
+Create a wrapper class that has access to the original instance and also provide methods to asyncify in the _unblock_methods_to_asynchify override method.

 .. code-block:: python